The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 Eight tabs of context per client.

 Kristy’s side.
 When a client books a session, she opens their deep-view: latest NAQ, current protocol, recent journal, shared documents, supplement plan, message thread, full audit log.
 Every action a practitioner takes is logged for compliance.
-Read-only mock here; the production version edits.
+Read-only mock here.
+The production version edits.

 Hannah R.